Basic Particles in Stationary Energy Theory, Including the Math

 In opaque or semi-opaque media, light photons are absorbed and re-emitted by atoms as described by Quantum Theory.
 The re-emitted photon is not usually of the same energy or propagated in the same direction.
 This theory proposes that the apparent reduction of the speed of light in transparent media, such as air or glass, is due to photons being effectively “stationary” (with respect to matter) for a small amount of time as they are being absorbed and re-emitted by atoms in the media.
 This would allow the photons, while they are moving, to be moving at exactly the speed of light.
 In the case of transparent media, however, the process of absorption and re-emission would have to be such that most of the re-emitted photons would be of the same energy and approximately the same direction of propagation as the absorbed photons.
 This absorption and re-emission is required by this theory because, under it, matter/energy must be in one or other of its quantum states (stationary or moving at the speed of light) and not somewhere in-between.
 Structures of matter are, according this theory, transparent to particular frequencies when the energy of those frequencies correspond to energy transitions within electrons that cause absorbed photons to be rapidly re-emitted in close to the same direction and with the same frequency.
 Consequently, this theory predicts that this kind of very rapid absorption and re-emission takes place in transparent media, and that, with the right experiment, it may be possible to verify that it is happening.

 One thing in favor of the absorption-re-emission theory for the slowing of the speed of light in media is that the alternate theory has a major problem with it.
 This alternate theory is that light travels slower in a media such as water or glass because the electrical permittivity of the media is higher than the permittivity of free space, and the 'resistance' caused by this makes light and other electromagnetic radiation travel more slowly through it, at a speed that is dependent on the permittivity.
 The problem with this is that there is a fixed permittivity at a specific temperature for a given media (in proportion to the dielectric constant for the media), which means all EMR should travel at the same speed through it at a given temperature (c = 1/√μoε where μo is the magnetic permiability of free space, a fundamental constant, and ε is the electrical permittivity of the media).
 And we know this is not the case.
 Light of different frequencies travels at different speeds through glass and other media, which is what allows light to be dispersed into its spectrum of colors when it passes through a prism or through water droplets to form a rainbow.
-This is not a problem for the absorption-re-emission theory, however, as it is easy to see how there would be scope for the energy (frequency) of light the influence how long atoms would hold on to the energy of an absorbed photon as matter before re-emitting it as a photon of energy.
+This is not a problem for the absorption-re-emission theory, however, as it is easy to see how there would be scope for the energy (frequency) of light to influence how long atoms would hold on to the energy of an absorbed photon as matter before re-emitting it as a photon of energy.

 Press your browser's "back" button (<) to return to where you were in the main article.